Herman G. Kump: Historic Kump Home

 The home of the 19th Governor of West Virginia on Randolph Avenue in Elkins, West Virginia, is a landmark in the town known as the Kump Home.
 The brick home stands stately reminding citizens of an era in the town's history.

 Work as Governor

 Herman Guy Kump focused upon public education, rights of property owners as related to taxation, and public welfare during his tenure as Governor of West Virginia.
 While Kump was Governor of West Virginia, new state programs were developed such as the state road administration, state park and forestry projects, state-run public assistance programming, and a county school system.
 His positions were moderate and he encouraged local control where possible.
 Governor Kump served West Virginia during demanding economic times and some of the programs developed during his tenure are still operational.
 Governor Herman G. Kump is buried in the Beverly Cemetery in Randolph County, West Virginia.

+Ideologically, Kump has been described as a conservative.